breinerm/Random-Hacks/README.md

-# Google-App-Scripts
+# Random Hacks

-Repository of some useful Google App Scripts I've written
+Repository of some useful hacks I've written or set up